Available in Element Admissions and Element Success (External/Student SSO). See our packages overview for details.

 Create a New SSO Configuration

-Click the + Create SSO Authentication button.
+Click the + Create SSO Authentication button under SSO Authentication for Internal Users.

 Enter Metadata

-Paste your SSO Metadata URL or XML provided by your Identity Provider (IdP).
+Paste your SSO Metadata URL or XML provided by your Identity Provider (IdP). π Note: If you're also prompted to enter a

-, please contact Element451 Live Support for assistance.
+single sign-on service provider URL, please contact Element451 Live Support for assistance.

 Save your Configuration